How Private Student Loans Work

 How to Get a Private Student Loan: Step by Step

-Tip: For help in understanding what you should look for, download “10 Things to Know When Shopping for Student Loans.”
+Tip: For help in understanding what you should look for, check out “10 Things to Know When Shopping for Student Loans.”

-Some lenders offer tools early in the process to help you make a decision.
-At College Ave Student Loans, we provide a student loan calculator that allows you to see how different loan repayment options will affect your monthly payment and total cost and a pre-qualification tool to see what rates you can expect before applying.
+Some private student loan lenders offer tools early in the process to help you make your decision.
+At College Ave, we provide a student loan calculator that allows you to see how different loan repayment options will affect your monthly bills and total cost, and a pre-qualification tool to see what rates you can expect before applying.

-While the amount of information required varies by lender, in general, private student loan applications typically request the following:
+Once you’ve selected a lender, it’s time to fill out an application.
+The amount of information required varies, but private student loan applications typically request the following: